markjsosnowski/PD2QC/readme.md

 *Includes Delayed Calls Fix by SNH20.*

-1. Open your Payday 2 "mods" folder.
+1. Extract "PD2QC-master" folder from the .zip into to your Payday 2 mods folder.

-2. Create a new folder called "PD2QC".

-3. Place all files in the "PD2QC" folder.

-4. Start the game and assign keybinds in Options->Mod Keybinds
+2. Start the game and assign keybinds in Options->Mod Keybinds

 Customizing
 -----------